mohitagarwal11/snake-game/README.md

-The classic Snake game, made in C for linux terminal.
+The classic Snake game, made in C for the Linux terminal.
-Took like a day for everything to work.
-Really proud of this one!
-Only works on linux, working on windows games soon.
+Took me about a day to get everything working and I am honestly proud of how it turned out.
+Currently works on Linux only.

-Thank you for checking my project.
+Thanks for checking out my project.

-:)